bwsw/sj-platform/SJDocs/source/Tutorial.rst

 To solve the example task we need to deploy:

-1) Apache Mesos - for all computations;
+1. Apache Mesos - a cluster for all computations;
-2) Mesosphere Marathon - a framework for executing tasks on Mesos;
+2. Mesosphere Marathon - a framework for executing tasks on Mesos;
-3) Apache Zookeeper -  for coordination;
+3. Apache Zookeeper - for coordination of task execution;
-4) Java
+4. Java - a computer software that provides a system for developing application software and deploying it in a cross-platform computing environment;
-5) Docker
+5. Docker - a software container platform that allows a flexible system configuration;
-6) MongoDB - as a database;
+6. MongoDB - as a database;
-7) T-streams - as a message broker;
+7. T-streams - as a message broker ensuringe exactly-once data processing;
-8) REST - for access to the UI;
+8. REST API instrumentation - for accessing and monitoring the platform;
-9) Elasticsearch - as an external data storage;
+9. Elasticsearch - as an external data storage;
-10) Kibana - to visualize Elasticsearch data.
+10. Kibana - to visualize Elasticsearch data.

 So, as a first step, you should deploy Mesos and other services.